 To make this pudding more of a dessert experience, replace the yoghurt with coconut cream.
 It’s higher in fat, so the taste will be richer and even creamier.
 Make sure you stir the cream before using and if it’s too firm, add additional almond or coconut milk to loosen.

 Does chia pudding expand?

-Chia seeds have a high soluble fibre content and can absorb around 10 to 12 times their weight in liquid, taking on a gel-like consistency.
+Chia seeds have a high soluble fibre content.
+They can absorb around 10 to 12 times their weight in liquid, taking on a gel-like consistency.
 So, the pudding does not expand as such.
 It’s that the liquid you use in the recipe moves from the outside to the inside of the seeds.

-Even though the volume of the pudding does not increase, I recommend you make the recipe in a large bowl and fill into the individual containers once the chia has expanded and is ready to eat.
+Even though the volume of the pudding does not increase, I recommend you make the recipe in a large bowl.
+Then, fill the mix into the individual containers once the chia has expanded and is ready to eat.
 This way, it’s easier to stir the pudding and ensure there are no clumps.

 If you make my recipe including one of the toppings, you’ll fill FOUR 200 ml/7 oz vessels – be it glasses or bowls – to the rim.

 If you plan to store the individual pudding portions in the fridge for a few days or if you want to transport them, use 250 ml / 1 cup containers.

 Some people simply don’t like the texture of the little chia gloops.
 Well, I’ve got a solution: grind your seeds BEFORE adding them to the milk!